-How do individuals living in Asian and European countries manage to remain slim and healthy without sacrificing great-tasting foods?
+How do individuals living in Asian and European countries maintain good health without sacrificing great-tasting foods?
 The secret is… they don’t diet.
 Instead, they embrace food as fuel and eat real, whole foods that are packed with nutrients.
 Here are some key tips from both cultures to help you live a little healthier:

 Shop at a local market.
 In Europe and Asia, most grocery shopping is done at a local market.
 Because the produce varies with each season, shopping at markets are a surefire way to get fresh fruits and vegetables that contain the maximum amount of nutrients and are loaded with flavor.